-The BESTflex Plan may recover overpaid benefits and erroneously paid benefits, including reimbursements or payments to you that are later paid for or reimbursed by another plan or a third party.
+Your flexible compensation plan may recover overpaid benefits and erroneously paid benefits, including reimbursements or payments to you that are later paid for or reimbursed by another plan or a third party.
 Refer to the section on Your Rights Under the Health Care FSA for information on subrogation and repayment under the Health Care FSA.